aather/abyss/README.md

   - For memcached tests, I use the name/value of the bucket as a metric printed after the test ends.
 Each test ran for 10 seconds.
 Every data point in the graph represent a single test result.
 For memcached tests, "gets" RPS of 70k were used to measure its impact on overall Network latency.

 ## Future Enhancements
-- On-demand remote invocation of agent scripts on cloud instances via web Browser
+- Web browser interface instead of config files to start and control metric collection
-- Support for new Applications: Kafka, Tomcat, Elasticsearch, Hadoop, Logstash..
+- Support for new Applications
 - Support for low level kernel metrics collected using: perf, ftrace, systemtap, sysdig
-- Support influxDB as well as Graphite.
-InfluxDB allows data sharding and scale better than Graphite
+- Support influxDB and ElasticSearch as a backend datastore
-- Support for collecting java and system stack using perf and jstack and accumulating it into influxDB or Graphite for visualization using Brenden Gregg's Flame Graph.
-With support for frame pointer fix in openJDK and OracleJDK and java perf-agent integration, it is possible to have full java stack traces with symbols of even java JIT (Just In Time) compile code,
+- Support for collecting time based java and system stacktraces using perf and accumulating it into ElasticSearch, influxDb  or Graphite for visualization using Brenden Gregg's Flame Graph.
+With support for frame pointer fix in openJDK and OracleJDK and java perf-agent integration, it is possible to have full stack analysis by collecting stack traces with Java (JIT), JVM, libc, and kernel routines.
-- Support visualization of additional benchmarks by capturing and storing relevent metrics: IO, CPU, Memory and Application specific benchmarks
-- Better visualization by using new features and enhancement introduced in grafana

 ## Disclaimer
 Use it at your own risk.
-Tested on Ubuntu Trusty.
+Tested on Ubuntu Trusty only.

 ## License